hamaguchikosuke/HDBCellSCAN/README.md

 <img src="https://github.com/hamaguchikosuke/HDBCellSCAN/blob/master/CaGui/figures/HDBCellSCAN_ROIs.png" width=400px>

 # I. History
-HDBCellSCAN was initially developped as a customized version of Suite2P.
-Later, new ROI detection algorithm HDBCellSCAN was implemented by Kosuke Hamaguchi.
+HDBCellSCAN is an algorithm to detect ROIs based on the idea that within an ROI, pixels must have correlated fluorescent signals.
+Thus, by assigning virtual distance as 1-correlation to nearest-neighbor pixels, ROI detection problem becomes clustering problem embedded in the noise.
+To make the complete pipeline of data analysis, codes from Suite2P (image registration and neuropil mask code) were used.
 Spike deconvolution is based on Fast-Oopsi.
-Image registration based on phase correlation is based on Suite2P code.

 # II.
 Installation.
 **Requirement**

-To run HDBCellSCAN, you need
+To run HDBCellSCAN, I recommend

 **MATLAB 2017b** or higher

 **Python 3.5 or higher** and hdbscan package

+older versions were not fully tested.

 ### Install Python and hdbscan ###